Both Udemy and Udacity are widely recognized as top e-learning platforms, offering life-changing classes for individuals and businesses alike.

 For more detail on Udacity's pricing check our article Udacity Pricing.

-Summary: While courses vary, Udacity is generally more expensive than Udemy.
+Summary: Udacity is more expensive than Udemy.
 This is because courses are more specialized and are often a lot longer (2-5 months) compared to Udemy’s 30-minute minimum courses.
 They also come with mentor feedback and additional career resources.

 Udemy vs Udacity certificate value